Mathanraj-d12/100-days-of-code/README.md

 # Day 94 - Pong Game 🏓
 A simple Pong game where you control the left paddle with UP/DOWN keys and play against AI.

+# Day 95 - Flappy Block 🕹️
+A Flappy Bird–style game.
+Press Spacebar to make the red block jump and avoid green pipes.
+Score increases every time you pass a pipe.